 A whiteboard, of course

 It needs to be big enough and to allow both me and my students to write or edit, as well as add or remove objects, depending on the permissions that I have granted them.
 It has to allow for files to be displayed and distributed in pages.
-There should be a pointer with a dedicated color for the teacher to use to draw the students’ attention to a specific element on the whiteboard, be it text or an object.
+There should be a pointer with a dedicated color for the teacher to use to draw the students’ attention to a specific element on the online whiteboard, be it text or an object.
 Oh, yes, a magnifying glass is a good touch (I make it sound so fancy when, in fact, it’s merely the option to zoom in or out of the current page).
 This is the space where I share information with the students, but it’s also the space where they can co-create educational content.